PTBCCT

 Module III: June 22-23, 2024

-PLEASE NOTE: Registration is on a first-come, first-serve basis and MUST be made in advance with your immediate email confirmation and is guaranteed only upon receipt of your deposit in order to ensure your spot in the course.
+If you are interested in attending the next 2025 course (Course 24), PLEASE NOTE: Registration is on a first-come, first-serve basis and MUST be made in advance with your immediate email confirmation and is guaranteed only upon receipt of your deposit in order to ensure your spot in the course.

-The 40 CEU’s obtained from this course can be applied towards the required 100 that are needed to apply for the 2024 examination leading to CCTT status.
+The 40 CEU’s obtained from this course can be applied towards the required 100 that are needed to apply for the 2025 examination leading to CCTT status.

 Course Certificate: Cannot be granted unless all 3 modules are completed in succession.